Quit Your Job

 Start a business you are qualified forYou won’t need a regime.

 I’m going on too long.
 I need to let you get back to your life.
-I need to wind this up and give you a summary and a picture of what happened to Sara.
+I need to wind this up and give you a summary and a picture of what happened to Imara.

-Life After You Quit Your Job: What happened to Sarah?
+Life After You Quit Your Job

 After that fateful morning when she drove in and out of the car park and walked the lake, and decided to quit her job.